sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 Efficient data management often requires loading only new or updated data from your SQL databases, rather than reprocessing the entire dataset.
 This is where incremental loading comes into play.

 Incremental loading uses a cursor column (e.g., timestamp or auto-incrementing ID) to load only data newer than a specified initial value, enhancing efficiency by reducing processing time and resource use.
-Read [here](../../../walkthroughs/sql-incremental-configuration) for more details on incremental loading with `dlt`.
+Read [here](../../../walkthroughs/sql-incremental-configuration) for more details on incremental loading with `data_load_tool`.

 ### How to configure
 1. **Choose a cursor column**: Identify a column in your SQL table that can serve as a reliable indicator of new or updated rows.
 Common choices include timestamp columns or auto-incrementing IDs.